timhaller/Telegram-Dorbell/readme.md

 ##### 5. Final notes

 This project is in now way optimised.
-I could've used a smaller ESP and have it run off a battery for days, add more buttons for multiple messages, ...
-But that was not the scope of this project.
+I could've used a smaller ESP and have it run off a battery for days, add more buttons for multiple messages, swicth out the sensors for other sensors (for ex a water level sensor that sends me a message whenever my plants need water) But that was not the scope of this project.
 I wanted to create a quick fix for a small problem I have with parts I had laying around in one evening.

 Have fun with it!